Pakistan’s Hunza Valley and Baltistan Trek – Base Camps of Nanga Parbat and Rakaposhi

 Climbers fly in to Islamabad Pakistan – most travel by Qatar Airways via Doha.

 Fares are generally less expensive when booked early.
-You may use our Travel Agent (Charles Mulvehill 1-800-727-2157) or book flights your self.
+You may use our Travel Agent Charles Mulvehill or book flights your self.
 Please note that flights booked on-line are often difficult to change.
 Please send us a copy of your flight schedule as early as possible as this allows us to book pick ups and hotels.
+Most will fly Qatar Airways via Doha.

-Your guide or an Alpine Ascents representative will meet you at the airport.
+Your guide or an Alpine Ascents representative will meet you at the airport in Islamabad.
 Look for a large Alpine Ascents sign.

 We are happy to make arrangements such as personalized tours, extra hotels rooms, airport pick ups and arrange for private rooms.
 Please indicate that you would like a private room on your application and we will contact you with information on single room supplement costs (for hotels only).